 Imran has a BSc from the University of Punjab (Pakistan) and is ACCA (UK) qualified.

-Omar is an experienced tax professional with a focus on VAT and excise.
+Omar is an experienced tax professional with a particular focus on VAT and excise.
 Omar started his career in Malaysia with a global tobacco manufacturer before moving to a ‘Big 4’ professional services firm, developing a deep knowledge across a wide range of indirect tax issues, including excise taxes and customs matters.
-Over the last three years, he has serviced a diverse range of businesses with the implementation of VAT across the GCC with a significant emphasis on VAT implementation and advisory.
-He is widely acknowledged as one of the region’s leading trusted business advisers on VAT for the insurance and reinsurance sectors (both conventional and Islamic (takaful)), having led over a dozen VAT implementations for the insurance sector in Bahrain, Saudi Arabia and the UAE for insurance and reinsurance businesses.
+Over the last three years, he has serviced a diverse range of businesses across the GCC with a significant emphasis on VAT implementation and advisory.
+He is widely acknowledged as one of the region’s leading trusted advisers on VAT for the insurance and reinsurance sectors (both conventional and Islamic (takaful)), having led over two dozen VAT implementations and significant advisory engagements in Malaysia, Bahrain, Saudi Arabia and the UAE for insurance and reinsurance businesses.

 An experienced VAT consultant with a background in both direct and indirect taxation, Tariq until recently was an indirect tax specialist with the UK tax authority, Her Majesty’s Revenue & Customs (HMRC).
 At HMRC, Tariq led audits of the indirect tax functions of large businesses.
 He has also worked for a ‘Big 4’ firm.

 Tariq has audited the tax functions of leading business across a range of industries, including banks and other financial institutions, retailers, manufacturers and wholesalers.
 As an indirect tax specialist who has worked for a regulator in a mature tax jurisdiction, Tariq brings a different perspective which will be welcomed by businesses in Bahrain and across the GCC.

 A graduate in accounting & finance, Tariq is fluent in English, Urdu and Punjabi.